How to create an opposition video report

 Set out your report using your preferred layout.
 Create a cover.
 Use club badges taken from the internet.
 That sort of thing.

-Download your video from the software you’re using and then insert it into your report.
+Download your video clips from the software you’re using and then insert it into your report.

 I run clips through iMovie as a halfway house.
 It’s the best way to reduce the file size so it doesn’t crash your computer trying to send later.
 But there are other programs that do this.